1st Sussex Artillery Volunteers: Salerno to Anzio

 Because of Montgomery's doubts, 56th Division was not in fact used in Operation Husky.
 Instead it moved back to Tripoli in Libya for further training, and then put to sea on 1 September for the invasion of mainland Italy, landing at Salerno on 9 September (Operation Avalanche).
 H-Hour was at 03.30, the division's leading infantry landing craft touched down at 03.35 covered by naval gunfire, and 113rd Fd Rgt's guns began landing at 05.35.
 The whole regiment was ashore and ready for action at 16.15.

 Over the next few days the division fought its way forward to extend the beachhead against strong German counter-attacks, and the divisional artillery was heavily engaged in defensive fire (DF) tasks.
 X Corps began its advance out of the beachhead on the night of 22/23 September with massive artillery support and reached Naples on 30 September.

 By 11 October, the division was on the Volturno Line but failed to cross the river the following day and had to wait until 16 October before it could cross and begin the pursuit through rough country beyond.
-This brought the division to the Bernhardt Line, where 113th Fd Rgt lent support to the attack of 201st Guards Brigade up 'Bare Arse Ridge' on 6 November during the during the Battle of Monte Camino.
+This brought the division to the Bernhardt Line, where 113th Fd Rgt lent support to the attack of 201st Guards Brigade up 'Bare Arse Ridge' on 6 November during the Battle of Monte Camino.
 Attacks at Monte Camino continued in early December, with large numbers of guns in support, until the division seized the heights on 6 December.

 56th Division was next tasked with capturing a bridgehead across the Garigliano using strong artillery support (400 rounds per gun were supplied for the division's 25-pounders).
 The attack on the night of 17/18 January 1944 was successful and by morning the leading battalions were across and attacking with plenty of artillery support.
 The division began its breakout from the bridgehead on 23 January, but at the end of the month was ordered to pull out and go by sea to reinforce the Anzio beachhead.
 By 15 February the whole division had arrived and taken over part of the line under US VI Corps, in time to beat off the German counter-attack (Operation Fischfang or 'Catching Fish').

 Trench warfare in the Anzio bridgehead continued for months.
 On 28 February the German I Parachute Corps began an offensive against 56th Division that produced no change in the line.
 When the attack was widened to the front of 3rd US Division the following day, accompanied by unusually heavy support from field artillery, the whole artillery in VI Corps brought down a pre-emptive counter-preparation programme.
 Although this was too late to catch the German troops as they formed up, the attack made no real impression on the Allied defences.
 56th Division was by now so weak that it was relieved and on 28 March went by sea to Egypt for recuperation.